 Using an IC inspection microscope, a die shot of the PDIC was produced.
-This was useful to get a better idea of the internal structure of the device.
-This process is made way easier by the fact that it is an optical integrated circuit, and is therefore housed inside a clear plastic package with good optical properties, suitable for direct microscope inspection without decapsulation.
-The picture below could be used to identify some functional blocks of the circuit, however full tracing from the bondpads through internal circuits to the diode quadrants didn't really go anywhere for me.
-However, it became apparent that the PDIC apparently houses at least independent eight photo diode channels.
+This could be used to get a better idea of the internal structure of the device.
+This was made way easier by the fact that it is an optical integrated circuit, and is therefore housed inside a clear plastic package with good optical properties, suitable for direct microscope inspection without decapsulation.
+The picture below could be used to identify some functional blocks of the circuit, however full tracing of the bondpads through internal circuits to the diode quadrants was considered unfeasible.
+However, it became apparent that the PDIC seemingly houses at least independent 8 photo diode channels.
 (Four quadrants in the center square, and at least two segments for each of the outer squares).